ZacJ74/Nine-Mens-Morris/README.md

 ## About the Game

-Nine Men's Morris is a two-player strategy game.
+Nine Men's Morris is a classic two-player strategy board game played on a grid of three concentric squares connected by lines, with a total of 24 playable spots.
+Each player starts with nine pieces, with the ultimate goal of reducing their oppenent to 2 or less pieces, or disallowing them from making any more legal moves.

 The game is played in three distinct phases: